HomeFirm ProfilePractice AreasFree ServicesUseful ResourcesLoginContact

 MARZEC LAW FIRM

-The Marzec Law Firm, PC is conveniently located in downtown Manhattan, Williamsburg-Brooklyn, Clifton-New Jersey, and Stroudsburg, Pennsylvania.
-The Firm currently serves clients in New York, New Jersey, Connecticut, Pennsylvania, Massachusetts, California, Florida, and Illinois.
+The Marzec Law Firm, PC is conveniently located in downtown Manhattan, Williamsburg-Brooklyn and Clifton-New Jersey.
+The Firm currently serves clients in New York, New Jersey, Connecticut, Massachusetts, California, Florida, and Illinois.
 Click here for directions to the New York City office.